 Optum – a healthcare services subsidiary of USA global healthcare company United Health – is increasingly remaking the NHS in its own image, thanks to its former employee Simon Stevens – now Chief Exec of the NHS England quango.

-It turns out that more than 55 Clinical Commissioning Groups have been trained and coached by the Optum Alliance, through NHS England’s 2018 Commissioning Capability Programme and its offshoots.
-These are the Aspiring Integrated Care System Programme and the Population Health Programne (new blog posts coming soon on both of these).
+It turns out that more than 55 Clinical Commissioning Groups have been trained and coached by the Optum Alliance, through NHS England’s 2018 Commissioning Capability Programme and its offshoots – the Aspiring Integrated Care System Programme and the Population Health Programne (new blog posts coming soon on both of these).

 Aspiring Integrated Care Systems are taught by OptumAlliance how to control the costs of all the participating commissioners and providers.
 This requires a so-called ‘risk-reward sharing’ contractual model imported from USA Accountable Care Organisations – which were set up to cut healthcare costs.

 A chilling NHS document, “Risk and Reward Sharing for NHS Integrated Care Systems“, touts